iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 `dvc.yaml` files also support `# comments`.

-> Note that unlike `.dvc` files, `dvc.yaml` doesn't store any `md5` hash values,
-> making it extra easy to edit manually.
-These are kept in `dvc.lock` instead.

 ### dvc.lock file

-The purpose of `dvc.lock` is to track the latest version of all files involved in the pipeline(s).
+The purpose of `dvc.lock` is to lock the exact contents of all files involved in the pipeline(s) at the time that `dvc.yaml` was last updated.

 Here's an example `dvc.lock` based on the one in [`dvc.yaml`](#dvcyaml-file)
 above: